-In general the city is accessible but the stone paving and the many humpback bridges crossing the canals can put a strain on the tourist in a wheelchair.
+In general the city is accessible because it is built on the plain but the stone paving and the numerous humpback bridges that cross the canals of the “Venice of the North” can put a strain on the tourist in a wheelchair.

-In addition to Amsterdam, Den Haag, seat of the Court, and Delft, Marken, Volendam, are interesting, … which can be visited on day trips from Amsterdam.
+In addition to Amsterdam, Den Haag, seat of the Court, and towns such as Delft, Marken, Volendam, are interesting, … which can be visited on day trips from Amsterdam.

 Then there are parks and famous floral exhibitions such as the one held every year in Keukenhof for the blooming of tulips, the symbol of the country.

 Copenhagen, the southernmost of the Scandinavian cities retains an ancient charm in the central part crossed by the longest and perfectly accessible pedestrian zone in Europe, the Stroget overlooked by ancient houses and palaces.

 Another of Copenhagen’s attractions is Tivoli, the oldest and most famous amusement park in Europe with its “fin de siecle” atmosphere.

 In the surroundings of Copenhagen, in a landscape between forests and sea, there are castles and palaces linked to ancient stories and legends such as Helsingor, the castle theater of the Shakespearean tragedy of Hamlet.

 On the peninsula of Jutland, the continental part of Denmark, which stretches to the north, stands Legoland (legoland.dk), the first Lego theme park.

 Fully accessible, it will be a must for those traveling with children and more.